Battle of Aughrim: Aftermath

 Estimates of the two armies' losses vary, but they were extremely heavy overall; it is generally agreed that 7,000 men were killed at Aughrim.
 Aughrim has been described as "quite possibly the bloodiest battle ever fought in the British Isles", but earlier medieval battles, although poorly recorded, may rival this battle in casualty numbers.
 At the time, the Williamites claimed to have lost only 600 and to have killed some 7,000 Jacobites.
-Some recent studies put the Williamite losses as high as 3,000, but they are more generally given as 3,000, with 4,000 Jacobites killed.
+Some recent studies put the Williamite losses as high as 3,000, but they are more generally given as between 1-2,000, with 4,000 Jacobites killed.
 Another 4,000 Jacobites had deserted, while Ginkel recorded 526 prisoners taken of all ranks.
 While Ginkel had given word to Dorrington that the captives would be treated as prisoners of war, general officers were instead taken to the Tower of London as prisoners of state, while the majority of the rank and file were incarcerated on Lambay Island where many died of disease and starvation.

 Aughrim was the decisive battle of the conflict: the Jacobites had lost many experienced officers, along with much of the army's equipment and supplies.
 The remnants of the Jacobite army retreated to the mountains before regrouping under Sarsfield's command at Limerick.
 Many of their infantry regiments were seriously depleted: on 22 July, Bellew's regiment was listed as having 240 soldiers, having lost all its senior officers and sergeants; Slane's regiment 140 soldiers, and Louth's just 28, although some stragglers arrived later.
 The city of Galway surrendered without a fight after the battle, on advantageous terms, while Sarsfield and the Jacobites' main army surrendered shortly afterwards at Limerick after a short siege.